 The Club operates a relaxed but smart dress code on and off the course at all times.
 This includes areas such as the practice ground.

-Clubhouse and Outside Hospitality areas
+Clubhouse and Outside hospitality areas

 Golf Course and Practice Ground